 This project was an assignment for Designlab’s UX Academy.
-The brief was to design a mobile application that used augmented reality (AR) to help millennial consumers with furniture purchasing.
+The brief was to design a mobile application that used augmented reality (AR) to help millennial consumers buy furniture that truly fits their space.

 The clickable prototype I tested appears to the left.
 It's designed to test the following tasks, so not every affordance is clickable:

 Get up to speed on the product landscape and understand potential users.